pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

 Multicast DNS is used today for link-local service discovery.
 While this has worked reasonably well on the local link, current deployment reveals two problems.
 First, mDNS wasn't designed to traverse across multi-subnet campus networks.
 Second, IP multicast doesn't work across all link types and can be problematic on 802.11 Wifi networks.
 Therefore, a solution is desired to contain legacy multicast DNS service discovery and transition to a unicast DNS service discovery model.
 By mapping the current mDNS discovered services into regular authoritative unicast DNS servers, clients from any IP subnet can make unicast queries through normal unicast DNS resolvers.

 There are many ways to map services discovered using multicast DNS into the unicast namespace.
 This document describes a way to do the mapping using a proxy that sends DNS Update messages {{!RFC2136}} directly to an authoritative unicast DNS server.
-While it is possible for each service advertiser to send it's own DNS Update, key management has prevented widespread deployment of DNS Updates across a domain.
+While it is possible for each host providing a service to send it's own DNS Update, key management has prevented widespread deployment of DNS Updates across a domain.
 By having a limited number of proxies sitting on one or more IP subnets, it is possible to provide secure DNS updates at a manageable scale.
 Future work to automate secure DNS Updates on a larger scale is needed.

 This document will explain how services on each .local domain will be mapped into the unicast DNS namespace and how unicast clients will discover these services.
 It is important to note that no changes are required in either the clients, DNS authoritative servers, or DNS resolver infrastructure.
 In addition, while the Update Proxy is a new logical concept, it requires no new protocols to be defined and can be built using existing DNS libraries.

+An Update proxy is an ideal service to run on routers and/or switches to map local services into a larger network infrastructure.

 # Requirements Language